Shinji Ikari: Characterization and themes

-Shinji is a dependent and introverted boy with few friends, reluctant and unable to communicate with other people.
-Due to this, Shinji is also frightened by contact with strangers.
-He tends to be apologetic and passive in his relationships.
-He also avoids choosing his clothes, wearing clothes provided by others.
+Shinji is a dependent and introverted boy with few friends, reluctant and unable to communicate with others.
+He tends to be apologetic and passive in his relationships and is frightened by human contact.
+He also avoids choosing his clothes and instead wears clothes provided by others.
 Unlike a stereotypical hero, particularly of the mecha genre, Shinji is more apathetic and reluctant than courageous.
 According to his voice actress, Megumi Ogata, "he didn't act like an anime character, but typically talked very quietly and sparingly, and it was like he was suddenly thrust into an anime world".
 Character designer Sadamoto conceived him as "the kind of character who would encase himself in a shell of his own making".
-Director Hideaki Anno similarly described him as a "cowardly young man" who has convinced himself that "he is a completely unnecessary person" after his father Gendo abandoned him.
-His childhood trauma leads him to doubt the value of his existence, to be disheartened, and to seek a raison d'être; he also wonders about why he pilots Eva-01 in the latter part of the series.
-The last two episodes also focus on Shinji's path and psyche; in a stream of consciousness, he admits being afraid of himself and of his father.
-Despite the tension between him and his father, however, Shinji yearns to trust him.
+Director Hideaki Anno described him as a "cowardly young man" who has convinced himself that "he is a completely unnecessary person" after his father, Gendo, abandoned him.

 According to writer Gerald Alva Miller, Shinji craves acceptance and is concerned about how others perceive him, but "he also remains incapable of accepting love from others".
+His childhood trauma leads him to doubt the value of his existence, to be disheartened, and to seek a raison d'être; he also insistently wonders about why he pilots Eva-01 in the latter part of the series.
+In a stream of consciousness from the last two episodes, which focus on his path and psyche, he admits being afraid of himself and his father.
+Despite the tension between him and his father, however, Shinji yearns to trust him.
 He also pilots Eva-01 for the approval of others, particularly Gendo, rather than out of heroism or idealism.
 Despite this, assistant director Kazuya Tsurumaki noted that Shinji acts in opposition to the conventional impression of him: "He is not cowardly and indecisive; he is obstinate and doesn't pay any mind to other people."
-Anno described him as "both an introvert and righteous" boy who tends to categorize things, the kind of character who tends to hide something, "like a way to escape from that closure".
-Furthermore, according to Sadamoto, he is not as dark as perceived by fans; with the exception of The End of Evangelion, in which he is portrayed as "pretty dark and introspective", he stated that he never got the impression of a dark character in the original series.
-According to Ogata, at the end of the film Shinji grows up, naturally closing his path from childhood to adulthood.
+Anno described him as "both an introvert and righteous" boy who tends to categorize things, a character who tends to hide something "like a way to escape from that closure".
+Furthermore, according to Sadamoto, he is not as dark as perceived by fans; except for The End of Evangelion, in which he is portrayed as "pretty dark and introspective", he never got the impression of a dark character in the original series.
+According to Ogata, at the film's end, Shinji grows up, naturally closing his path from childhood to adulthood.